 Any payment submitted after 10:59 pm ET will post on the next business day.
 Business days for the purpose of payment posting are Monday through Friday.
-A payment submitted at any time on a Sunday will not post until the next business day.
+A payment submitted at any time on a Saturday or Sunday will not post until the next business day.

 Mail your payment to the address provided on your last billing statement or:

 Escrow shortage payments MUST be sent to the address on your escrow analysis statement.
 Do not send to the addresses above.